 There’s a plethora of rolling papers on the market today – from traditional Zig-Zags to 24 karat gold papers, it can be a daunting task to pick the ‘best’ pack.
 Ultimately, there is no ‘best’, it all comes down to personal preference.
-Below, we break down the major types of paper materials to help you identify the paper that meets your joint rolling and smoking preferences.
+Below, I break down the major types of paper materials to help you identify the paper that meets your joint rolling and smoking preferences.

 The major factors to consider when evaluating potential papers include rolling difficulty, burn rate, smoke-ability, taste, and environmental impact.